JustinTArthur/serverwamp/docs/getting_started.rst

 """"""""""""""""""""""
-An RPC handler function can push progress reports down to clients waiting for a result by fashioning your RPC handler as an asynchronous iterator that produces any number of RPCProgressReports followed by a final RPCResult or RPCError.
+An RPC handler function can push progress reports down to clients waiting for a result by fashioning your RPC handler as an asynchronous iterator that produces any number of RPCProgressReports followed by a final ``RPCResult`` or ``RPCErrorResult``.
 The easiest way to create an RPC handler like this is by making an asynchronous generator function.

 .. code-block:: python